-That said, you’re certainly not going to bring your pooch to any harm if you happen to toss a little hard baked pretzel his or her way, providing it doesn’t have any of the flavours or ingredients we talked about as being toxic.
+That said, you’re certainly not going to bring your pooch to any harm if you happen to toss a little hard-baked pretzel his or her way, providing it doesn’t have any of the flavors or ingredients we talked about as being toxic.

-However, when it comes to treats for your dog, it’s best to avoid pretzels and think up something more wholesome if you’re looking for regular reward snacks or incentives for good behaviour.
+However, when it comes to treats for your dog, it’s best to avoid pretzels and think up something more wholesome if you’re looking for regular reward snacks or incentives for good behavior.

 No matter how much your dog might enjoy pretzels, eating them as treats in this way is likely taking things too far.

-Many of the risks of giving pretzels to your dog, be those big, soft baked pretzels or the smaller, snack bag style hard baked pretzels you find in stores, come from the flavours they’re often paired with.
+Many of the risks of giving pretzels to your dog, be those big, soft-baked pretzels or the smaller, snack bag style hard-baked pretzels you find in stores, come from the flavors they’re often paired with.

 After all, these are snacked designed to be eaten and enjoyed by people, and because of that, there’s often very little reason to want to give your dog one.